DNS records and worldwide DNS propagation checker

 8. Add the times worked with lunch breaks and time off.
 Enter the time in and time out for each of the employees.

-9. Our employee time clock calculator converts the hours and minutes to decimal format as you enter the employee's time in and time out.
+9. Our employee timesheet calculator converts the hours and minutes to decimal format as you enter the employee's time in and time out.

-10. The tool calculates the employee's total worked hours and total gross pay, per your provided instructions.
+10. This work hours calculator calculates the employee's total worked hours and total gross pay per the instructions you provided.

 11. Once you have completed the information, you can download the employee's timesheet in CSV format or get its hard copy using the "Print" option.